 Teaching credential candidates must also complete the Professional Education Program in addition to other requirements for a teaching credential.
-Consult the department credential advisor for details.
-You may also obtain information about the Professional Education Program from the Teacher Preparation Program office (Eureka Hall 216, 278-6403).
+Consult the English Department credential advisor for details.
+The program is currently under review by the Commission on Teacher Credentialing and students are strongly encouraged to consult an advisor.
+They may also obtain information about the Professional Education Program from the Teacher Preparation and Credentials office, Eureka Hall 216, (916) 278-6403.